olmax99/pyathenastack/README.md

 ```

+Using DBeaver (or any Athena compatible database manager for that matter),
-Verify that the partition can be queried:
+verify that the partition can be queried:

 ```sql
 SELECT application_number, permit_record_id